VulpesSoftware/com.vulpes.menus/README.md

 - Color Profile System for quick UI color changes at runtime (Accessibility).
   - Assessing how to best support tints for buttons, toggles, sliders, etc.
   - Assessing options for swapping entire sprites.

-*Planned:*
-- Genericising Menu Transition Components and spliting them into their own package that isn't dependent on the Menu Framework (Modularity).
-  - Vulpes Transitions package is currently in an internal preview state.
-  - Likely to be released along with Vulpes Menu Framework version 0.5.0-preview.1 or 0.6.0-preview.1 at the latest.

  *Under Consideration*
 - Use of the Unity Jobs System or Threading / Tasks as an alternative to Promises (Performance).